Twisted conjugacy classes in Lie groups: Lie groups with topological -property

 \section{Lie groups with topological $R_\infty$-property}

-In this section, we first discuss sufficient conditions for connected solvable Lie groups to have topological $R_\infty$-property in \Cref{Oddsolv}, prove \Cref{upper} and also prove that $\SL(2,\R)$ and $\GL(2,\R)$ have this property (see \Cref{SL2}).
+In this section, we first discuss sufficient conditions for connected solvable Lie groups to have topological $R_\infty$-property in \Cref{Solv-infty}.
+Using the theorem, we prove that for $n\geq 2,$ the group of invertible $n\times n$-upper triangular real matrices and its quotient group modulo its center have topological $R_\infty$-property (see \Cref{upper} and \Cref{pbn}).
+We show that $\SO(2,\R)\ltimes\R^2$ and certain groups of the form $\R\ltimes\R^2$ do not have this property (see \Cref{non-ex}), while the Walnut group has this property (see \Cref{walnut}).
+We also show that $\SL(2,\R)$ and $\GL(2,\R)$ have this property (see \Cref{SL2}).
 We give examples of many solvable and non-solvable Lie groups with this property.

+We first note some properties of Cartan subgroups in a Lie group which will be useful in proving \Cref{Solv-infty}.
+We know that a Cartan subgroup of a connected solvable Lie group $G$ is a maximal nilpotent subgroup $C$ in $G$ such that $G=CN$, where $N$ is the nilradical of $G$ \cite[Corollary 5.2]{MS2}; this can also be deduced from Proposition 3.1 in \cite{MS1} and Lemma 9 in \cite{Wi}.
+All the Cartan subgroups of a solvable Lie group are connected \cite[Theorem 1.9]{Wu}, and they are conjugate to each other \cite[ Proposition 6]{Wi}.
+If $C$ is a Cartan subgroup of $G$, then so is $\varphi(C)$ for every $\varphi\in\Aut(G)$, and as $G$ is solvable, $\varphi(C)=x^{-1}Cx$ for some $x\in G$, i.e.\ $i_x\circ\varphi$ keeps $C$ invariant.
+Thus we have that a connected solvable Lie group $G$ has topological $R_\infty$-property if and only if $R(\varphi)=\infty$ for every $\varphi\in\Aut(G)$ which keeps a Cartan subgroup invariant.

-We already know that for any automorphism $\varphi$ of a connected solvable Lie group $G$, the corresponding automorphism $\bar\varphi$ on $G/N$ has finite order, and hence all the eigenvalues of $\bar\varphi$ have absolute $1$ (see Remark 3.3 in \cite{CS}, see also \Cref{autg}).
-The following theorem shows that under a condition on $\Ad G$, $-1$ cannot be an eigenvalue of $\bar\varphi$.
+We already know that for any automorphism $\varphi$ of a connected solvable Lie group $G$, the corresponding automorphism $\bar\varphi_1$ on $G/N$ has finite order, and hence all the eigenvalues of $\du\bar\varphi_1$ have absolute value $1$ (see Remark 3.3 in \cite{CS}, see also \Cref{autg}).
+So if $\du\bar\varphi_1$ has a real eigenvalue (this holds in particular if the dimension of $G/N$ is odd), then it must be either $1$ or $-1$. \Cref{Solv-infty} shows that under a certain condition, $1$ is an eigenvalue of $\du\bar\varphi_1$ and hence that of $\du\varphi$, and $R(\varphi)=\infty$.
 The theorem will enable us to prove topological $R_\infty$-property for many solvable Lie groups.